folkol/apl-inspired-filters/README.md

 - singleton argument are extended to match the length of stdin
 - no nesting
 - only support vectors, for now
+- in general, call them by the function name if only one Valence -- glyph name otherwise

 ## TODO